-A typical survey in a TB high burden setting reaches a sample size of 50,000- 80,000 and a cluster size of 500-800.
+A typical survey in a TB high burden setting reaches a sample size of 500-800 clusters with 50,000- 80,000.
 Normally 12-15 staff members are needed per field team for 6–10 months with 3-4 teams in operation.
 Average costs of traditional surveys are estimated at US$ 2-3 million including Capital Investment (CXR, Lab, Cars), Human Resource (salaries), Survey Operation (Field and Central), Pre & Post survey events, technical assistance. e-Prevalence allows for significant reductions in operational cost and lead time.

-- Participant data collected on site electronically with PDA entering automatically into the central database and printing a unique barcode
+- Participant data collected on site electronically with a tablet computer which can be entered automatically into the central database followed by the printing of a unique barcode

-- Questionnaire (downloading from 1) all applicable c.q. permitted personal data); selection menu for scoring and automated counting of result
+- Questionnaire (downloading from 1) all applicable c.q. permitted personal data); using the selection menu on the tablet computer for scoring and automated counting of result

-- On site make digital Chest X-ray (downloading from 1) all applicable c.q. permitted personal data, including the CAD abnormality score and related reading results on site)
+- On site making of a digital Chest X-ray (downloading from 1) all applicable c.q. permitted personal data, including the CAD abnormality score and related reading results on site)

 - Fill out fields for smear microscopy and culture results if applicable